beniman8/content-management-system/README.md

 ## Basic Overview
-This website can create agents and leads. we can assign leads to each agents agent can manage their own leads
+This website can create agents and leads. we can assign leads to each agents agent can manage their own leads.

+** This Django is heavily commented and is meant for learning purpose  **

 <br>